swang2016/dune-lt/README.md

 2. Query the extracted tables
 3. View the data as pandas DataFrames

-Example tables created by the default configuration:
+Example tables created by the default configuration defined in `.dlt/config.toml`:
 - `dex_volume`: DEX trading volume data
 - `dex_volume_incremental`: Same data as `dex_volume` but with incremental extraction and loading
 - `y2k_price_data`: Price data for Y2K token, example with query parameters